microsoft/uf2/cf2.md

 * finally, a number of zeroes follows (typically at least a few hundred), to store any additional configuration data in future

-The file with definitions of key names can be downloaded from the patcher website (see below).
+The file `configkeys.h` with definitions of key names can be downloaded from the patcher website (see below).

 If you require your own key names, please use
 [random large key names](https://github.com/Microsoft/uf2#picking-numbers-at-random).